JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 * Additional effects: `also`
 * Grouping function calls on an object: `with`

-The use cases of different functions overlap, so that you can choose the functions based on the specific conventions used in your project or team.
+The use cases of different scope functions overlap, so you can choose which functions to use based on the specific conventions used in your project or team.

-Although the scope functions are a way of making the code more concise, avoid overusing them: it can decrease your code readability and lead to errors.
-Avoid nesting scope functions and be careful when chaining them: it's easy to get confused about the current context object and the value of `this` or `it`.
+Although scope functions can make your code more concise, avoid overusing them: it can make your code hard to read and lead to errors.
+We also recommend that you avoid nesting scope functions and be careful when chaining them because it's easy to get confused about the current context object and value of `this` or `it`.

 ## Distinctions

-Because the scope functions are all quite similar in nature, it's important to understand the differences between them.
+Because scope functions are similar in nature, it's important to understand the differences between them.
 There are two main differences between each scope function:
-* The way to refer to the context object.
+* The way they refer to the context object.
-* The return value.
+* Their return value.

 ### Context object: this or it

-Inside the lambda of a scope function, the context object is available by a short reference instead of its actual name.
-Each scope function uses one of two ways to access the context object: as a lambda [receiver](lambdas.md#function-literals-with-receiver)
+Inside the lambda passed to a scope function, the context object is available by a short reference instead of its actual name.
+Each scope function uses one of two ways to reference the context object: as a lambda [receiver](lambdas.md#function-literals-with-receiver)
 (`this`) or as a lambda argument (`it`).
-Both provide the same capabilities, so we'll describe the pros and cons of each for different cases and provide recommendations on their use.
+Both provide the same capabilities, so we describe the pros and cons of each for different use cases and provide recommendations for their use.

 ```kotlin
 fun main() {